Deestad/Providentia-Cataclyst/README.md

 ![2B from Nier](https://i.pinimg.com/564x/08/ae/03/08ae035f16b6c3971f0c998022371731.jpg)

+Discord bot built for spying and war.
+Made with SQL and Python using the module discord.py Uses panda and matplot for data and statistical analysis.
+Has commands relating to fun and memes, and also facial recognition of discord attachments.
+More content is planned to be invented for the bot.

 This remarkable bot, **Providentia - Type C**, is the brainchild of the illustrious empire of Lygon Xin, renowned as the nation of Kaisara.
 Originally designed from the Model of Ryujin, with the sole purpose of obliterating Jambonia, Providentia has since evolved into an essential utilitarian tool and a stalwart guardian of server security.

 Born from the crucible of war, Cataclyst is a relentless machine of destruction.
 Its initial purpose was to wage war, and it has evolved into an even more fearsome instrument of chaos.
 This relentless automaton not only defends the empire but actively seeks out and obliterates its enemies.
 With enhanced capabilities in espionage and warfare machinery, Cataclyst is the embodiment of ruthless aggression and the empire's most formidable weapon, ushering in a new era of conquest and domination.